SARCOIDOSIS AND THE EYE

 Testing for Eye Inflammation

 An ophthalmologist will examine the front part of the eye with a microscope and an intense light.
-This is called part of a fundoscopy test.
-To view the rear part of the eye, the ophthalmologist will use dilating drops.
+To view the rear part of the eye, the ophthalmologist will use dilating drops to make the pupil big enough to see the back of the eye.

-The lacrimal gland produces tears.
-These are important for keeping the eye moist and protecting from infection.
-The Schirmer test measures the moisture (tears) produced by the lacrimal gland in the lower eyelid.
+Dry eyes are common.
+The lacrimal gland produces tears – important for keeping the eye moist and protecting from infection.
+The Schirmer test uses blotting paper to measure the moisture (tears) produced by the lacrimal gland in the lower eyelid.

 2) Inflammation of the Lacrimal Gland